General Foundations of Spatial Sense

 A cylindrical box, which contains 4 tennis balls.

-Visualize benchmarks : the ability to form a mental image benchmarks associated with measurable attributes helps students estimate the measure of an attribute or check the reasonableness of a result obtained from using a measuring tool or applying a formula.
-For example, a student who has selected the chalkboard ruler as a benchmark to represent f 1 m can create a mental image of the ruler and use it to estimate that the length of a classroom wall is about 4 m.
+Visualize benchmarks: the ability to form mental image benchmarks associated with measurable attributes helps students estimate the measure of an attribute or check the reasonableness of a result obtained from using a measuring tool or applying a formula.
+For example, consider a student who selects the chalkboard ruler (which represents 1 metre) as a benchmark.
+They can create a mental image of this ruler and use it to estimate that the length of a classroom wall is about 4 metres.

 A student sitting at her desk, she is facing a board.
 In a thought bubble, we see a ruler.